siddharth270407/Matlab/members_selection_test/README.md

 # MATrix Club - Member Selection Test (Beginner Level)
-## Programming Fundamentals Assessment & GitHub Submission Guide
+## Programming Fundamentals Assessment & Submission Guide

 Welcome to the MATrix (MATLAB and Open-Source) Club Member Selection Test!
-This comprehensive guide will help you complete the programming assessment and submit your solutions using GitHub pull requests. **Don't worry if you're new to GitHub - we'll guide you through every step!** 🚀
+This guide will help you complete the programming assessment and submit your solutions. **If you haven't already forked and cloned the repository, please see the main MATrix README for step-by-step instructions with screenshots.**

 ---